 Game theory is the study of strategic interactions between parties.
 In this class, we will discuss normal and extensive form games, dominant strategies, Nash equilibria with pure and mixed strategies, and incentive compatibility.
-We will also discuss applications to economic decision-making, biology, bargaining and negotiation, and political science.
+We will also discuss applications to economic decision making, biology, bargaining and negotiation, and political science.
 We will demonstrate many of these applications using in-class games with real cash incentives.
 Prerequisite: ECON 101 and 102.
-Generally offered every year.